afman42/t-browser/README.md

 ### Search Functionality
 - Press `/` to start search mode
 - Type text to find in real-time
-- Matching text is highlighted in yellow
+- Matching text is highlighted in yellow throughout the content
-- Shows count of matches found
+- Shows count of matches found and displays them in a selectable list
-- Case-sensitive by default
+- Use `j` and `k` keys to navigate between search results in the list
+- Press `Enter` on a search result to return to main content with that specific match highlighted in black text on yellow background
+- Press `Tab` to switch between search input field and results list
-- Press `Escape` to exit search and return to content
+- Press `Escape` or `q` to exit search mode and return to original content

 ### Loading Indicators
 - When loading content, an animated "Loading..." indicator appears